- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 Sparkling wine has always been a refined way to celebrate momentous occasions–but now it’s making headlines in Britain and beyond.

 Royal couple Prince Harry and Meghan Markle are expecting their first child very soon–by the time you read this, it may have already happened–and now Lynn Andriana, a writer for Martha Stewart Living, suggests that the perfect way to celebrate is with a glass of British sparkling wine.
+See also the Martha Stewart Wine Club Review here!

-In fact, due to rising average global temperatures, sparkling wine, which used to prominently come from Germany, France, Italy, and the United States, now it’s being grown more and more in the UK.
 In fact, some estimate that British sparkling wine production, enabled by more temperate weather, will as much as double 2022, to an astounding ten million bottles per year.

 But how do you find the best sparkling wine possible, and what even is the difference between sparkling wine and champagne?

-In this article we’ll cover all of the basics when it comes to sparkling wine so you can have your very best glass, no matter the occasion.
+In this article, we’ll cover all of the basics when it comes to sparkling wine so you can have your very best glass, no matter the occasion.

 What Is The Difference Between Sparkling Wine and Champagne?